qiuyugong2181/AIRR-ML-25-Adaptive-Immune-Profiling-Challenge/README.md

 **01–04_notebooks**
 Main training and submission notebooks used for the final Kaggle results.
-These reflect the real development workflow and may contain duplicated or unused code, but they are the exact versions used.
+These reflect the real development workflow and may contain duplicated or unused code, but they are the exact versions used to produce the final submissions.

+The notebooks were used as follows:
+- Notebook 1 for Datasets 1, 3, and 6
+- Notebook 2 for Datasets 2, 4, and 5
+- Notebook 3 for Dataset 7
+- Notebook 4 for Dataset 8

 **scripts**
 Cleaned and reusable Python modules for feature encoding and model training.

 ---

+## Environment

 ## Environment
 conda create -n airr-ml -c conda-forge  python=3.11 numpy pandas tqdm scikit-learn xgboost optuna